Lvovich/MakeAjaxForm/README.md

 ============
 JS-plugin to ajax exchange.

-Need create any html block (conteiner) instead of 'form', create any usual input elements and submit element (sender) inside it, specify these conteiner & sender to plugin, and it can exchange data with server, by ajax.
+Need create any html block (container) instead of 'form', create any usual input elements and submit element (sender) inside it, specify these container & sender to plugin, and it can exchange data with server, by ajax.

 Used clear Javascript, unrequire JQuery or another plugins.